Chauffeur driven tour cars

 The "VTC" (Voiture de Transport avec Chauffeur) in other words, chauffeur car providers, formally known as "Grande Remise" have top of the range, 4-9 seats vehicles (including the driver).

-These providers offer personalised and flawless services on board these prestigious vehicles adapted to each occassion.
+These providers offer personalized and flawless services on board these prestigious vehicles tailored to each circumstance.

 A vast choice of cars and services are offered to meet the needs of clients, from professionals to private individuals.